exercism/python/exercises/concept/locomotive-engineer/.docs/hints.md

 ## General

-- To extract multiple arguments in the function parameters so can you pack them with the `*args` operator for list or tuples or `kwargs` for keyword based arguments.
+- To extract multiple arguments in the function parameters so can you pack them with the `*args` operator for list or tuples or `kwargs` for keyword-based arguments.
 - To pack or unpack use the `*` or `**` operator.

 ## 1. Create a list of all wagons